ann-cooper/plant-image-finder/README.md

 # jelitto-image-finder
-Tries to add url for each plant in the Jelitto spreadsheet from the Jelitto site, or from wikimedia commons if Jelitto doesn't have an image.
+This project was created for a friend to explore getting plant data with Python.
+It tries to add url to an image for each plant in the Jelitto spreadsheet from the Jelitto site, or from wikimedia commons if Jelitto doesn't have an image.

 Interact with the notebook in [Binder](https://mybinder.org/v2/gh/ann-cooper/jelitto-image-finder/master?urlpath=https%3A%2F%2Fgithub.com%2Fann-cooper%2Fjelitto-image-finder%2Fblob%2Fmaster%2Fjelitto_image_finder.ipynb)